cltpr/cltpr.github.io/activities_en.md

 - The hiking or mountain biking

-Everest is located on a hiking trail (the GR14).
-It will allow you to access the Argonne massif, which is a paradise for hikers and nature lovers calm.
-If you are bikers, we will provide enough clean your mounts ...
+Evres is located on a hiking trail (the GR14).
+It will allow you to access the Argonne massif, which is a paradise for hikers, nature and calm lovers.
+If you are bikers, we will provide everything you need to clean your bikes ...